Policy on Due Process for Academic Adverse Action

 Timely Notice of Impending Action:

-A student who is at risk for an adverse action relating to advancement, graduation, or dismissal is notified in writing via formal letter.
+A student who is at risk for an adverse action relating to advancement, graduation, or dismissal will be notified in writing via formal letter.

 Disclosure of Evidence: